openvinotoolkit/openvino/README.md

 **User documentation**

-Find latest documentation, from getting started guides to advanced topics, at [docs.openvino.ai](https://docs.openvino.ai/).
+Find the latest documentation, from getting started guides to advanced topics, at [docs.openvino.ai](https://docs.openvino.ai/).
 User documentation contains detailed information about all OpenVINO components, providing you with essential details to create applications using OpenVINO.

 **Developer documentation**